ogulyurdakul/ogulyurdakul.github.io/_posts/2022-08-27-a-possibility.md

 \sum_{k = 1}\frac{1}{k^2} = \frac{1} + \frac{1}{4} + \frac{1}{9} + \frac{1}{16} + \dots = \frac{\pi^2}{6}
 $$

+Now there are several interesting questions that can be asked

 ### Of Stage Magic

 ### Of Theories of Consciousness